Translation of the Final Fantasy IV Documents on Settings Book

 Degeon [dejon - a combination of "deru" (Japanese verb meaning "to leave") and "dungeon", I suppose]

-Causes the blood of living things to coagulate, effecting instant death.
-One could call this manner of death the ultimate in euthanasia.
+Causes the blood of living things to coagulate, resulting in instant death - a demise that could be called the ultimate in euthanasia.
 It is futile, however, to cast this spell on undead creatures or mechanical enemies, both of whom lack blood.

 Turns the target's composite molecules into unliving stone.
-The petrified targets cannot move - their very vitals stop - and they cannot continue the battle.
+The petrified targets cannot move - their very vitals stop - and thus cannot continue the battle.

-Deals the target a mortal wound; afterward, they are so weak that a single attack can fell them.
-This magic, which inflicts wounds which bring the target to the verge of death without delivering the coup de grace, is in a sense extremely cruel.
+Deals the target a mortal wound, leaving them so weak that a single attack can fell them.
+As it inflicts wounds that bring the target to the verge of death without delivering the coup de grace, this spell is in a sense extremely cruel.

-Spawns and incubates bacteria at a horrible rate inside the body, dealing great damage.
-But its weak point is that, though the infection rate is severe, it takes a while for the microbes to multiply.
+Spawns and incubates bacteria at a horrendous rate inside the body, dealing great damage.
+But there's a catch: though the infection rate is severe, it takes a while for the microbes to multiply.

 Creates an earthquake through causing a grand-scale seismic reaction, crushing the enemy through topological changes.
 One should not hope for it to be effective against enemies that can fly, however.

 Upsets the balance of space, calling down a swarm of meteors.
-The magicians who can use it are few.
+The magicians who can wield this spell are few.
 Being a grand-scale magic, the spiritual energy it consumes is considerable.

 Initiates nuclear fusion using the hydrogen atoms in the atmosphere, releasing a formidable amount of energy.
 A horrible magic that will deal near-mortal damage to any sort of target.